amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 16 -*
+*Snippet 16 - We have a `ToolButton` nd we added a `ToolTip` inside of it that shows up when you hover for `1000` microseconds.
+We have created a property `tip` which we can later use to assign a `text` for the `ToolTip`*

-Then import it inside
+Then import this CustToolButton inside ControlBar

 > components/ControlBar.qml